el-mat/LILO-CaPV/README.md

 Lilo has been tested on SARS-CoV-2 with artic V3 primers.
 It has also been tested on 7kb and 4kb amplicons with ~100-1000bp overlaps for ASFV, PRRSV-1 and PRRSV-2, schemes for which will be made available in the near future.

-LILO-Capripox, has been tested on 7.5kb amplicons with ~1 kb overlaps for CAPV (as described by [Mathijs et al., 2022](https://www.sciencedirect.com/science/article/pii/S0166093422000118)).
+LILO-CaPV, has been tested on 7.5kb amplicons with ~1 kb overlaps for CAPV (as described by [Mathijs et al., 2022](https://www.sciencedirect.com/science/article/pii/S0166093422000118)).

 ## Requirments
 Install Conda :)